Wolfenstein II: The New Colossus: Plot

 Afterward, Blazkowicz takes a detour to Mesquite, Texas, his hometown, to recover an heirloom ring, where he confronts his abusive and racist father Rip (Glenn Morshower).
-Now a Nazi collaborator, Rip reveals he allowed Blazkowicz's Jewish mother to be taken by the Nazis, and that he intends to hand him over as well.
+Now a Nazi collaborator, Rip reveals he allowed Blazkowicz's Jewish mother Zofia to be taken by the Nazis, and that he intends to hand him over as well.
 Blazkowicz kills Rip but is captured by Engel, who steals the ring.
 Super Spesh visits Blazkowicz acting as his lawyer, and they plan an escape, but Engel appears and kills Spesh, having known his ruse.
 Blazkowicz is sentenced to death in a kangaroo court and beheaded on international television at the Lincoln Memorial in Washington, D.C.

 The Kreisau Circle recovers Blazkowicz's head using a drone and surgically grafts it onto a bioengineered Nazi super-soldier body.
 A revived Blazkowicz breaks into a Nazi bunker under New York to steal a file on New Orleans, which has been converted into a massive ghetto, and travels there to rally freedom fighters under the command of communist fighter Horton Boone (Christopher Heyerdahl).
 After a brief ideological clash, Horton allies with Blazkowicz, and the resistance fights through Nazi death squads to escape in the Eva's Hammer.
 To capture the Ausmerzer to prevent its use against the Kreisau Circle's planned revolution, they plan to deactivate its automated defense system by stealing its deactivation codes from a Nazi facility on Venus.
 Blazkowicz assumes the identity of an actor and is invited to Venus to audition for a propaganda film about himself produced by Adolf Hitler (Norbert Weisser).
 Blazkowicz retrieves the codes and returns to Earth to decipher them.

 The Kreisau Circle mounts an assault on the Ausmerzer, where the resistance members disable the defense and hijack its command systems.
 Learning Engel is on national television in Hollywood, Los Angeles, the resistance travels there and assaults the studio complex.
 Blazkowicz kills Engel, and the Kreisau Circle proclaims the start of a revolution to liberate America.
 To ensure the total collapse of the Nazis' chain of command in the U.S., Grace orders Blazkowicz to kill all Ubercommanders who served as Engel's lieutenants.

 The revolution, depicted pictorially during the credits sequence, breaks out across the country and ultimately succeeds.
 In a post-credits scene, Blazkowicz takes back his heirloom ring from Engel's body and proposes to Anya.